ashishsamarth/DevOps/Topic-Wise-Notes/001-Fundamentals.md

 2. **Developers on-Call**: Sometimes it works, some it does not, since the person responding to the call, may not have actually developed the code or completely familiar with it.

-3. **Transparent Uptime**: Whether you are running a public / private functionalities, communication is the key to maintain trust with next actions clearly called out in terms of service restoration
+3. **Transparent Uptime**: Whether you are running a public / private functionalities, communication is the key to maintain trust with next actions clearly called out in terms of service restoration.
+Following can be utilized in the communication

+    - Admit failure, like you own it, since customer is aware of the failure
+    - Sound like a human rather than press conference speaker
+    - Have a communication channel with regular updates
+    - Be Authentic.
+Have a different individual run the meeting.

 4. **Blameless Postmortems**: Their is no single root cause for a failure, and human error can happen.
 But to maintain a good culture, the teams should align with blameless postmortems.
+Following can be utilized in the postmortem process

+    - A description of the incident
+    - A description of the rootcause
+    - How the incident was stabilized or fixed
+    - A timeline of events, including all actions taken
+    - How the incident affected customers
+    - Remediations and corrective actions

 5. **Embedded Teams**: Often the idea for a developer is to ship the code, and for operation is to deploy the code.
 Usually their is a gap in alignment in terms of 'When' to deploy the code and obviously 'its not my part' of the equation mindset.
 So if we have one operations engineer in every development team, it solves the problem, because that way you make the entire team responsible for the 'SUCCESS' and not either development or operations.